Ugochi-Nwachukwu/NaijaConnect-SQL-Business-Analysis/README.md

 Business Implication:  NaijaConnect can use this insight to tailor marketing campaigns by age group.
 Premium plans may be better promoted with value‑added services appealing to older professionals, while Standard and Basic plans can be positioned for younger, cost‑sensitive customers.

-Which regions generate the most revenu
+📍 Which regions generate the most revenue?

 <img width="622" height="345" alt="image" src="https://github.com/user-attachments/assets/82d20394-489d-49cf-ac02-9f6a18bf37c8" />